Riparian zone

 A riparian area is the transition from the aquatic area to the upland area.
 Vegetation is expected to change from species adapted to wetter sites near the channel to species adapted to drier sites in the upland, with a mixture of species occurring in between.
 In this example, an assessment of riparian function would consider the riparian areas, mixed riparian/upland areas, and aquatic area in the reach.
 Not all riparian areas have all of these features.

 A riparian zone or riparian area is the interface between land and a river or stream.
-In some regions, the terms riparian woodland, riparian forest, riparian buffer zone, riparian corridor, and riparian strip are used to characterize a riparian zone.
+In some regions, the terms riparian buffer zone, riparian corridor, and riparian strip are used to characterize a riparian zone.
 The word riparian is derived from Latin ripa, meaning "river bank".

 Riparian is also the proper nomenclature for one of the terrestrial biomes of the Earth.
 Plant habitats and communities along the river margins and banks are called riparian vegetation, characterized by hydrophilic plants.
 Riparian zones are important in ecology, environmental resource management, and civil engineering because of their role in soil conservation, their habitat biodiversity, and the influence they have on terrestrial and semiaquatic fauna as well as aquatic ecosystems, including grasslands, woodlands, wetlands, and even non-vegetative areas.